eseglem/hass-wattbox/README.md

 * power_value
 * voltage_value

 Master switch will turn on / off all the switches that the physical switch on the box does.
 You can config that through the UI on the wattbox directly.

+Be careful, if the WattBox controls the power to its own networking equipment you can turn it off and not have remote access until you fix it.
+You may even have to plug it in elsewhere to get back online and turn that outlet back on in HA.

 Based on the Blueprint found at: https://github.com/custom-components/blueprint And the apcupsd component at: https://github.com/home-assistant/home-assistant/tree/dev/homeassistant/components/apcupsd